stianlaa/container-management/README.md

 It might be an alternative to do docker login upon setup.
 Docker login creates or updates the ~/.docker/config.json file for you.

 ## Remaining Aspects to investigate:

-- providing images with dependencies, e.g. a start-up order or similar
+- building and pushing images from ci
 - api to manage services (e.g. for management from web)